ioccc-src/winner/2014/vik/README.md

 ## Author's remarks:

 ### Remarks

-This program converts ascii text to Morse audio file and vice versa.
+This program converts ASCII text to Morse audio file and vice versa.
 As far as I can tell, there are at least six chocolate references in this program.

 This program can convert text to Morse to a raw 44.1kHz stereo audio file.
-Via streaming to mplayer, you can listen to the Morse audio.
+Via streaming to `mplayer(1)`, you can listen to the Morse audio.

-Don't forget the last '`-`' as it makes mplayer read from stdin.
+Don't forget the last '`-`' as it makes `mplayer(1)` read from `stdin`.

 ## Convert audio file with Morse signals to text